-Figure 7 shows a sample view V, in which x is the light source, yis the center of both the image and virtual circle and on the midline of projection triangle, and z is lower-right vertex of image.
-Edge xy, yz and xz have length a, b and c respectively.
-Exploring how right inflection point position changes between different views is equivalent to understanding how $\angle \beta$ changes.
+Figure 8 shows a sample view V, in which x is the light source, y is the center of both the image and virtual circle and on the midline of projection triangle, and z is lowerright vertex of image.
+Edge xy, yz and xz have length a, b and c respectively. α , β , γ are three angles as indicated in figure; exploring how right inflection point position changes between different views is equivalent to understanding how $\angle \beta$ changes.
 Since $\angle \beta + \angle \gamma$ is fixed, we can analyze how $\angle \gamma$ changes instead.